LIN3S/WPFoundation/README.md

         new CustomPostType();

-        PageFields::fromFlexibleContentLayout()     // also can be instantiate with "fromDefault" method }
+        PageFields::fromFlexibleContentLayout()     // it can also be instantiated with "fromDefault" method }

     /**